-One of the beauties of financial planning is the miracle of compound interest which grows your principle into a very large balance over a long period of time.
+One of the beauties of financial planning is the miracle of compound interest.
+Given enough time, compounding interest grows your principle into a very large balance over a long period of time.

 Insurance will work to replace that future compound benefit with a lump sum benefit that will hopefully accumulate something similar to your retirement amount.